-Supply change constraints augmented by the COVID-19 pandemic and Russia's invasion of Ukraine extended delays in receiving parts and components to complete our DC generators during the quarter ended June 30, 2022.
-Approximately 12% of expected shipments for the quarter had to be postponed to the second half of 2022.
+Supply change constraints augmented by the COVID-19 pandemic and Russia's invasion of Ukraine extended delays in receiving parts and components to complete our DC generators during the second and third quarter of 2022.
 We experienced extended lead times and delays securing items such as diesel engines and small electronic components used in our products.